ligato/vpp-agent/plugins/govppmux/README.md

 default shared memory prefix
 - *resync-after-reconnect* - allows to run resync after recoonection

-## Stopwatch
+## Trace

-Duration of the VPP binary api call can be measured using stopwatch feature.
+Duration of the VPP binary api call can be measured using trace feature.
 These data are logged after every event(any resync, interfaces, bridge domains, fib entries etc.).
-Enable stopwatch in govpp.conf:
+Enable trace in govpp.conf:

-`stopwatch: true` or  `stopwatch: false`
+`trace-enabled: true` or  `trace-enabled: false`

-Stopwatch is disabled by default (if there is no config available).
+Trace is disabled by default (if there is no config available).